 Carpool begins the first day of school.
 Our carpool line forms parallel to the sidewalk outside the Preschool & Kindergarten Main Entrance, Cokesbury Building, Building D, under the brown canopy.
+Carpool is the only drop-off option.
+Parents will not be allowed to walk their child into the school.
 Morning carpool begins at 9:25am and lasts until 9:40am.
 A school staff member will open your car door, help your child out of the car, and walk him/her into the building where another teacher will assist them to their classroom.

 All exterior doors will be locked and unmanned after 9:40am due to office and classroom responsibilities.
-If you arrive after this time, it is your responsibility to park and the ring the doorbell located on the right side of the double doors under the brown canopy.
+If you arrive after this time, it is your responsibility to park and ring the doorbell located on the right side of the double doors under the brown canopy.
 Once admitted, please bring your child to the office downstairs and sign them in.
 A staff member will assist your student to class.
 Under no circumstance should a child be dropped off and allowed to walk unsupervised into the building or to the classroom.
-Further parental admittance to the school will be based upon CDC guidelines.